gabriel-stackhouse/plex-audio-subtitle-switcher/readme.md

 Running Unit Tests
 ------------------
-To run tests for plex_set_tracks, you must have a Plex library that contains all seasons of Game of Thrones.
+To run tests for plex-audio-subtitle-switcher, you must have a Plex library that contains all seasons of Game of Thrones.
 Additionally, 'S02E10 - Valar Morghulis', must have at least one external subtitle.

 First, install all additional dependencies: